lacti/async-on-js-py/PITCHME.md

 #### Generator

-> A generator is a special routine that can be used to control the iteration behaviour of a loop.
-A generator yields the values one at a time, which requires less memory and allows the caller to get started processing the first few values immediately.
+> A generator yields the values one at a time, which requires less memory and allows the caller to get started processing the first few values immediately.
 In short, a generator looks like a function but behaves like an iterator.

 @size[0.5em](https://en.wikipedia.org/wiki/Generator_(computer_programming))